deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 token issue
 ```

+!!! warning
-**Attention: At the time of writing this tutorial retrieving a keystone token using using OIDC token ends in a 401 Error (not authorized).
-This might be a problem of an outdated Openstack version (Newton)**
+    At the time of writing this tutorial retrieving a keystone token using using OIDC token ends in a 401 Error (not authorized).
+This might be a problem of an outdated OpenStack version (Newton)**